 5) Where Two Continents Clash

-The only place in the world where you can swim between two continents, the Silfra fissure in Iceland's Thingvellier National Park is where the North American and Eurasian tectonic plates meet.
+Swim between two continents.
+The Silfra fissure in Iceland's Thingvellier National Park is where the North American and Eurasian tectonic plates meet.
 The viz is staggering (more than 100m) and each year the crack gets 2cm wider.